oscar-mcgoldrick/weather-app/README.md

 * If you haven't already, add a _Home_ link in the `Nav` component.

-* Underline the selected continent in the `Nav` when viewing a continent or country and/or change the bullet point style (as shown in the release 4 screenshot) so users will know where they are.
+* Bold the selected continent in the `Nav` when viewing a continent or country and/or change the bullet point style (as shown in the release 4 screenshot) so users will know where they are.

+* Countries currently show up in the order decided by the data files.
+Add a feature to show them alphabetically or perhaps even by population.

 * Think about a different way you could navigate around this data and implement it in a different branch.